mschinis/laravel-settings/README.md

 )
 ```
 ### Usage
+The package only stores the settings at the database, but more setting stores like redis/json file will be added soon.
+The default table is `settings`.
+If you wish to modify the table name, you can do so by publishing the configuration file using `php artisan config:publish mschinis/settings` and changing the table in the published config file.

 You can either access the setting store via its facade.
 A simple usage example is shown below.

 ```php